 - No Air Conditioning or Low Ventilation Areas

 The ambient air temperature around an ice machine needs to stay around 70 degrees for optimal performance.
-As the temperature rises, the machine works harder – which means components wear down faster.
+As the temperature rises, the machine works harder – which means ice maker components wear down faster.

-While you may find a great deal on an ice machine that’s only a year old, if that machine was running in 100-degree conditions, it’s components could have the wear and tear of a 3-4-year-old machine.
+While you may find a great deal on a used Manitowoc or a used Hoshizaki ice machine that’s only a year old, if that machine was running in 100-degree conditions, it’s components could have the wear and tear of a 3-4-year-old machine.

 Bakeries and Breweries

 When looking for ice making equipment for sale, it’s important to know if the ice equipment is from a bakery or brewery.
 Both of these establishments produce a lot of yeast, which saturate the air and end up in your ice machine.
 Yeast is the main food source for mold and slime proliferation.
 If the machine wasn’t receiving proper cleanings to address the high yeast environment, it’s likely the interior could have significant mold and slime growth.